oKermorgant/simple_launch/README.md

 `simple_launch` allows declaring launch arguments and getting them in return.

-Most all methods listed below return an instance of `SimpleSubstitution` that represents any Substitution, but that provides concatenation (`+`) and path concatenation (`/`) operators.
+Methods listed below return instances of `SimpleSubstitution` that represents any Substitution, but that provides concatenation (`+`) and path concatenation (`/`) operators.
 It is still a `Substitution`, not a raw Python type.
 If run from an `OpaqueFunction` the underlying Python variable is returned.

 ### Declare a launch argument